 Philip Brown Violins has an established, professional and authentic approach which is respected throughout the trade.
 Please do contact us.

 Philip Brown Violins offers a professional, trustworthy approach, expert knowledge and an excellent standard of workshop skills.
 A strong team of highly qualified and experienced staff offer consistent and reliable customer service.

 Philip Brown decided on a career in musical instrument making from the young age of 14 after being inspired by instrument maker Alan Lamb and the musician/collector Peter Davies.
 The latter’s passion and knowledge of stringed instruments nudged Philip towards a 4 year course in Lute and Viol making at the London College for Furniture.

 The workshop’s inspirational teaching team included; Roger Rose, Steve Barber, Ian Harwood and Norman Myall augmented by the sharp insights of lutenist Christopher Wilson.
 Chris worked tirelessly with the students often staying behind for hours to develop designs and historical ideas.

 A steep learning curve with many late nights and a lot of hard work led to Philip emerging as the only student of the year to be awarded a distinction.
 Visiting master luthier Dietrich Kessler, presenting the award told Philip, ‘looking at your work, it’s really very good so I want you to tell me what’s wrong with it!’.
-Philip gave Kessler a list of further improvements which could be made and has wandered ever since if perhaps it was that which led to his award.
+Philip gave Kessler a list of further improvements which could be made and he’s wondered ever since if perhaps it was this insight which led to his award.

 Philip’s fellow students included Martin Haycock, Tom Neitzert, Gary Bridgewood, Charles Riche, Craig Ryder and Claire Ryder – an inspiring team who’ve all gone on to great things in this field.